ughimire/kalimati-scraper/README.md

 1. Runs the scraper daily at 12:00 PM Nepal time (6:15 AM UTC)
 2. Commits any new data files to the repository
 3. Pushes the changes to GitHub
+4. Creates a workflow log with timestamp in Nepal time (12-hour format with AM/PM)

 To use this feature: